 The style of the Intruder in the Dust is one of naturalism, in all aspects.
 It is shot on location, using deep focus and long takes, and there is no music.
 The use of natural sound is one of the strengths of the film, where every footstep, every breath, is emphasised, to add atmosphere and tension.
 Cinematographer Bruce Surtees' black and white cinematography is excellent, with the Southern milieu so evocatively captured you can almost feel the sweat and smell the stench.
 The combination of direction and cinematography is often magnificent.
 However, there are a few scenes where the dialogue is didactic, when the only purpose of the words seems to be to hit the audience over the head with the implications of what has taken place, as if we were not intelligent enough to understand what we were seeing.
 But there is also an irony here, in the occasional discrepancy between the words spoken by the white characters and what Lucas might have said had he been given the chance.
 Whether this was deliberate is not clear, and I leave that to the individual spectator to guess for themselves.

 To Kill a Mockingbird (1962) is another book turned into film that is similar to Intruder in the Dust.
 It too tells the story about a black man in the south being wrongfully accused of violent crimes.
 I leave the books out of the equation, but of the two films I prefer Intruder in the Dust.
 It is the braver and less comforting film, partly because it takes place in the present whereas To Kill a Mockingbird is set in the past.
 Intruder... also feels less conventional.
-When a simmering mob approaches the jail to kill the black prisoner, it is guarded by the white righteous lawyer in To Kill a Mockingbird.
-In a similar scene in Intruder in the Dust it is a frail old woman, knitting away, who face down the mob.
+In both films a simmering mob approaches the jail to kill the black prisoner.
+The jail is guarded by the white righteous lawyer in To Kill a Mockingbird.
+In the similar scene in Intruder in the Dust it is a frail old woman, knitting away, who face down the mob.

 In "The Shadow and the Act" a great piece of film criticism from 1949, Ralph Ellison writes about blacks in Hollywood films and among the films he mentions Intruder in the Dust is the only one he cares much for.
 African-Americans have been abjectly treated by Hollywood for much of its history, much as in society at large, and that is primarily what Ellison's article is about.
 Even films that were well-meaning (i.e. attempts to criticise racism) are often so in a muddled, confused, cowardly and often patronising way.
 But not Intruder in the Dust.
 Ellison suggests that this is the only film that can be "shown in Harlem without arousing unintended laughter".
 That is reason enough to celebrate it, besides it being a very fine film aesthetically.